codicevitae/python-pi/Week_2/Lesson_4/README.md

 - The student will learn a few string operators and use them to create valid string expressions

-- The student will be able to tell the difference between syntax errors and runtime errors
+- The student will be able to tell the difference between syntax, runtime, and logic errors

 ## Lesson
 *These concepts will be given interactively, via whiteboard/projector.
 Students can take notes during the discussion.
 Estimated time ~15 minutes.*